motebus/node-red-contrib-motechat/README.md

 npm install node-red-contrib-motechat
 ```

-The simple motechat functionality in node-red.
+### The simple motechat functionality in node-red.

  <https://github.com/motebus/motechat>

 The above link provides 6 examples to help you develop your uBots.
-It displays send, call, urt, onEvent, retEvent, and Page.
+It explains and shows samples for send, call, urt, onEvent, retEvent, and Page.

 Node| Description |
 --- | --- |